Seymouria: Proposed amphibian affinities

+Additional species and fossils

-In 1966, Peter Paul Vaughn described Seymouria remains from the Organ Rock Shale of Utah.
-These remains, which were an assortment of skulls, represented a new species, Seymouria sanjuanensis.
-Fossils of this species have been found to be more abundant and widespread than those of Seymouria baylorensis.
+In 1966, Peter Paul Vaughn described an assortment of Seymouria skulls from the Organ Rock Shale of Utah.
+These remains represented a new species, Seymouria sanjuanensis.
+Fossils of this species are now understood to be more abundant and widespread than those of Seymouria baylorensis.
 Several more species were later named by Paul E. Olson, although their validity has been more questionable than that of S. sanjuanensis.
 For example, Seymouria agilis (Olson, 1980), known from a nearly complete skeleton from the Chickasha Formation of Oklahoma, was reassigned by Michel Laurin and Robert R. Reisz to the parareptile Macroleter in 2001.
 Seymouria grandis, described a year earlier from a braincase found in Texas, has not been re-referred to any other tetrapod, but it remains poorly known.
 Langston (1963) reported a femur indistinguishable from that of S. baylorensis in Permian sediments at Prince Edward Island on the Eastern coast of Canada.
 Seymouria-like skeletal remains are also known from the Richards Spur Quarry in Oklahoma, as first described by Sullivan & Reisz (1999).

-A block of sediment containing six S. sanjuanensis skeletons has been found in the Cutler Formation of New Mexico, as described by Berman, Reisz, & Eberth (1987).
+A block of sediment containing six S. sanjuanensis skeletons was found in the Cutler Formation of New Mexico, as described by Berman, Reisz, & Eberth (1987).
 In 1993, Berman & Martens reported the first Seymouria remains outside of North America, when they described S. sanjuanensis fossils from the Tambach Formation of Germany.
-The Tambach Formation has also produced S. sanjuanensis fossils of a similar quality to those of the Cutler Formation.
-For example, in 2000 Berman and his colleagues described the "Tambach Lovers", two complete and fully articulated skeletons of S. sanjuanensis fossilized lying next to each other (though it cannot be determined whether they were a couple killed during mating).
+The Tambach Formation has produced S. sanjuanensis fossils of a similar quality to those of the Cutler Formation.
+For example, in 2000 Berman and his colleagues described the "Tambach Lovers", two complete and fully articulated skeletons of S. sanjuanensis fossilized lying next to each other (though it cannot be determined whether they were a couple killed during courtship).
 The Tambach Formation has also produced the developmentally youngest known fossils of Seymouria, assisting comparisons to Discosauriscus, which is known primarily from juveniles.

 Description

 Seymouria individuals were robustly-built animals, with a large head, short neck, stocky limbs, and broad feet.
-They were fairly small, only about 2 ft (60 cm) long.
+Even the largest specimens were fairly small, only about 2 ft (60 cm) long.
 The skull was boxy and roughly triangular when seen from above, but it was lower and longer than that of most other seymouriamorphs.
 The vertebrae had broad, swollen neural arches (the portion above the spinal cord).
 As a whole the body shape was similar to that of contemporary reptiles and reptile-like tetrapods such as captorhinids, diadectomorphs, and parareptiles.
 Collectively these types of animals have been referred to as "cotylosaurs" in the past, although they do not form a clade (a natural, relations-based grouping).